pstorozenko/pstorozenko.github.io/content/posts/playing-with-style-transfer.md

 ## Summary

+Colab notebooks is a great online service.
 I hope this post made it clear how to do your own experiments with style transfer.
-If you are curious how it works, what are the details of methods used, just follow the notebook till the end!
+And the best part is that if you are curious how style transfer works, what are the details of methods used, just follow the notebook till the end!